| MODICA“Modica.

 of a slate tablet bearing the image of Mary and Child.
 This tablet

 is today kept into the main altar of the church.
+The upper side of the town, Modica

 Alta, also accommodates attractive churches and buildings; the Palazzo